digital-asset/daml/docs/source/ops/common-metrics.rst

 HTTP Metrics
 ************
-We expose the below metrics for all HTTP endpoints.
+We expose the following metrics for all HTTP endpoints.
 These metrics have the following common labels attached:

 - **http_verb**: